 section, a 10-20 page detailed contents outline, and (in select cases)

 a 40-60 page collection of sample chapters.
 I use the same skills that get my own books published to help both experienced writers and beginners—celebrities, doctors,

-lawyers, business executives, artists, life coaches, chefs, psychologists,
+lawyers, business executives, artists, journalists, life coaches, psychologists,

-marketers, dietary experts, financial advisors, fitness trainers, spiritual
+marketers, diet experts, financial advisors, fitness trainers, spiritual

 their sharp book ideas into dynamic book proposals.

 My name is Hy Bender, and I've been told repeatedly (by clients who've carefully explored the market and then chosen me) that I'm the finest book proposal writer for hire in the country.
 You're unlikely